webetk/webetk.github.io/README.md

-# WEBETK
+# SHARE IN URL - TESTING BETA

 ## Introduction

-WEBETK is a web application that allows users to create and share recipes.
+MXSRVR is a web application that allows users to create and share recipes.
 Users can browse recipes created by others, save their favorite recipes, and even create their own.
 (BETA)

 ## Technologies Used